 What to expect.

-Participation in one of the ADvocate Studies lasts approximately 56 weeks and consists of three parts:
+Participation in one of the ADvocate Studies may last between 30 and 66 weeks and consists of three parts:

 - During a screening period of up to 30 days, the study doctor will perform tests and procedures to determine if you or your child is eligible to participate.

-Those who qualify will receive either the investigational medication or a placebo, as well as study-related medical exams and laboratory tests, all at no cost.
+Those who qualify may receive either the investigational medication or a placebo (depending on the study assignment and treatment assignment), as well as study-related medical exams and laboratory tests, all at no cost.
 Compensation for travel may also be available.

 Depending on which study you or your child participates in, you and the doctors may or may not know the treatment assignment.
 For one of the treatment assignments, participants will receive the investigational medication and everyone will know it.
 For the other, participants will be randomly assigned to receive either the investigational medication or a placebo, and neither the participants nor the study team will know the treatment assignment, but in case of an emergency, the study doctor can quickly find out.